km-aero/nodeMongoDevEnv/README.md

 - VirtualBox v6.1.4

 ## Dependencies
-Before running the app you will need to install dependencies but the provision files will have already did this for you automatically.
+Before running the app you will need to install dependencies but the provision files will have already done this for you automatically.
 Steps are below for your reference:
 1. Create the two virtual machines using Vagrant
 ```bash
 vagrant up